 1.1.
 Preservation of your privacy is important to the Talisman Charitable Trust (the ‘Trust‘ ‘we‘, ‘our‘ or ‘us‘ being interpreted accordingly) and we are committed to letting you know how we use your personal information and to making only responsible and lawful use of your data.

-1.2 Personal information relating to you from which you can be identified that we collect or which you provide is called personal data (‘Personal Data‘).
+1.2.
+Personal information relating to you or another individual from which they can be identified is called personal data (‘Personal Data‘).

-3.1 The Personal Data about you that we collect and use includes the following:
+3.1.
+The Personal Data that we collect and use includes the following:

-(g) character opinions and accounts of your behaviour; and,
+3.1.6. character opinions and accounts of behaviour; and,

-(h) information on your racial or ethnic origin, religious or other beliefs of a similar nature.
+3.1.7. information on racial or ethnic origin, religious or other beliefs of a similar nature

 as well as any other Personal Data that you, or another individual or organisation with your consent, may provide to us from time to time.